Tom Allison (Australian footballer)

-Tom Allison (29 February 1944) is a former Australian rules footballer who played for North Melbourne Football Club in the Victorian Football League (VFL).
+Tom Allison (born 29 February 1944) is a former Australian rules footballer who played for North Melbourne Football Club in the Victorian Football League (VFL).
 He played 106 games and kicked 61 goals for North Melbourne between 1963–70.

 Allison was recruited from West Coburg and played one match for Victoria in 1965.
 After his retirement, Allison became captain-coach of Canberra Australian National Football League side Belconnen and also played for and coached the Australian Capital Territory.
 He attended St Kevin's College, Melbourne.